CPA’s: How are YOU Protecting Your Clients’ Data?

 Be Diligent – This is Your Responsibility!

-Vestige offers CyberSecurity Services to CPA firms.
-Let us evaluate your company, and identify ways to keep your client data secure.
+Vestige offers Cybersecurity Services to CPA firms.
+Let our team of cyber security experts evaluate your company, and identify ways to keep your client data secure and prevent a CPA data breach.

 By Mary Brewer, MBA, BS, AAS